Akshay Kumar filmography

 Akshay Kumar is an Indian actor, television presenter, and film producer who works in Hindi-language films.
 He had a minor role in the 1987 Indian film Aaj.
 He debuted in a leading role with the film Saugandh (1991) before his breakthrough with Khiladi (1992), first film of the Khiladi series.
 In 1994, Kumar featured in the successful releases Elaan, Mohra, Main Khiladi Tu Anari, Suhaag and the romantic drama Yeh Dillagi, which earned him a Filmfare Award for Best Actor nomination.
 He also found success with Khiladiyon Ka Khiladi (1996) and Dil To Pagal Hai (1997), which earned him a Filmfare Award for Best Supporting Actor nomination.
 However, several other of his 1990s releases performed poorly at the box office, leading to a brief setback in his film career.

-The 1999 crime drama Jaanwar marked Kumar's comeback.
+The 1999 psychological thriller Sangharsh (1999) and crime drama Jaanwar (1999) marked Kumar's comeback.
 His next films Hera Pheri (2000), Dhadkan (2000) and Ajnabee (2001) were well received.
 He played a negative role in the latter, winning the Filmfare Best Villain Award and then appeared in Andaaz (2003), Aitraaz (2004), Khakee (2004) and Aan: Men at Work (2004) and Waqt (2005).
 In this period, Kumar also proved himself as a great comic actor when he featured in financially successful comedies like Mujhse Shaadi Karogi (2004), Garam Masala (2005), Bhagam Bhag (2006), Phir Hera Pheri (2006), Namastey London (2007), Heyy Babyy (2007), Welcome (2007), Bhool Bhulaiyaa (2007), Singh Is Kinng (2008), Housefull (2010) and Tees Maar Khan (2010).
 He won the Filmfare Best Comedian Award for Garam Masala.
 In 2004, he presented the television series Seven Deadly Arts with Akshay Kumar.
 In 2008, he founded the Hari Om Entertainment production company, and hosted the reality shows Fear Factor: Khatron Ke Khiladi and MasterChef India in 2010.
 In 2011 he founded another production company Grazing Goat Pictures, and produced the Indo-Canadian hockey-based film Breakaway, which became the highest grossing cross-cultural film at the Canadian box office.